 Buildup of fatty deposits on the walls of an artery (atherosclerosis)

-Dangerously low blood pressure (hypotension) associated with heart failure, major surgery, trauma or shock
+Low blood pressure (hypotension) associated with dehydration, heart failure, surgery, trauma or shock

 Bowel obstruction caused by a hernia, scar tissue or a tumor